AnnaCherryLittle/to-do-list/README.md

 ## License
 The application is created for educational purposes.
-Copyright belongs to the school Canshecode linc https://edu-canshecode.thinkific.com/
+Copyright belongs to the school Canshecode :blush: linc https://edu-canshecode.thinkific.com/